yongning0310/tp/docs/UserGuide.md

    * `list` : Lists all contacts.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+   * `create c/Jane Street ro/Coffee maker a/Yet to apply s/20/01/2023 d/3 re/C++ re/Coffee` : Creates an internship named `Jane Street` to Flagship.

    * `delete 3` : Deletes the 3rd contact shown in the current list.